BigSoftVideo/CAVA360VR2.0/README.md

-# CAVA360VR beta testing
+# CAVA360VR<sup>2</sup>

-Private repo for beta testers of multi-user CAVA360VR
+Repo for users of multi-user CAVA360VR

 ## How to download and setup a build of CAVA360VR

-It is quite easy to download a release build as a ZIP file, unzip it on your computer and run it on WINDOWS 10.
+It is quite easy to download a release build as a ZIP file, unzip it on your computer and run it on WINDOWS 10/11.
 Look for the latest version on the [RELEASES](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/releases) page in this repo.

 ## Bug reports